 If you search for more than one string contains condition at a time, then the filter will search for users who meet ALL of your specified conditions.
 An AND operator is assumed.

-The Real-Time Activity section below the search bar is a real-time feed of the most recent 100 events sent to Amplitude with their corresponding time, ID, event, platform, and country.
+The Real-Time Activity section below the search bar is a real-time feed of the most recent 100 events from the last day sent to Amplitude (based on upload time) with their corresponding time, ID, event, platform, and country.
 In addition, you can use the "Show" dropdown to apply filters onto the Event Stream so you only see your event(s) of interest.
 To see a live stream of all the events coming into Amplitude, click the "Live" toggle in the top right corner so that it appears green.